LibreTexts/ngshare/docs/api/assignment.rst

 * 404 Assignment not found
 * 404 Student not found

-/api/submission: Collecting and submitting a submission
+/api/submission: Collecting and Submitting a Submission
 -------------------------------------------------------

 POST /api/submission/<course_id>/<assignment_id>